 I realized something today while I was hypoglycemic at 63 mg/dL and more susceptible to fear: I am absolutely terrified of death.
 Not that that is something new.
 When I was nine I watched a movie about time travel while vacationing around Mesa Verde, and I realized, at nine, that one day I would die and all my accomplishments would account for naught.
 More than that, I realized that an eternity of total, unyielding unconsciousness was something I never wanted to experience but something I one day would.
 I, personally, do not want to die.
 Besides the fact that I engage in a lot of moderate risk behaviors, I do not want to die.
-I have been suicidal twice in my life, and those events were partially fueled by untreated depression, but they were mostly fueled by my previous realization that one day I will die and everything about me will mean nothing
+I have been suicidal twice in my life, and those events were partially fueled by untreated depression, but they were mostly fueled by my previous realization that one day I will die and everything about me will mean nothing.

 Besides the soul-crushing nihilism surrounding my personal future death, I am also reaching the age where the people I know and love are starting to die.
 Yet still these deaths are mostly accidental… I feel a great amount of guilt for the deaths of people close to me… those that have stolen people who are related to me by blood in particular… but I cannot change what I did, and ultimately, even though I failed to do things that may have prevented their deaths, their lives were not my responsibility*.